mui/mui-x/docs/data/data-grid/rows/rows.md

 In addition, row reordering emits the following events that can be imported:

 - `rowDragStart`: emitted when dragging of a row starts.
-- `rowDragEnter`: emitted when the cursor enters another row while dragging.
 - `rowDragOver`: emitted when dragging a row over another row.
 - `rowDragEnd`: emitted when dragging of a row stops.